MANISH-SAHANI/The-Zig-Zag-Racer-Game/README.md

 <h2> Do you want to download the game?💫</h2>

-You can easily download the .zip file included above or you can download it from the release section.
-Once you have downloaded the game, you can unzip it and run Kitchen Chaos.exe and you are ready to play.
+You can easily download the .zip file OR THE APK included above or you can download it from the release section.
+Once you have downloaded the files, you can unzip it or and install it and you are ready to play.
 Enjoy!

 ![4](https://github.com/MANISH-SAHANI/The-Zig-Zag-Racer-Game/assets/91081774/5574d092-c34a-471a-a04d-01246f1063e1)